brightbox/brightbox-platforms/flynn/README.md

 ## Build a Flynn Image

+Building a cluster from scratch can take a long time, so if you are using Flynn regularly it is a good idea to create an image so that clusters build much more quickly.

-Simply run `build-image` from the command prompt and it will create a Flynn image for you automatically and register it in the [Image Library](https://www.brightbox.com/docs/guides/cli/image-library/) Make a note of the image id (in the format img-xxxxx) and specify it as an argument to `build-cluster`.
+Simply run `build-image` from the command prompt and it will create a Flynn image for you automatically and register it in the [Image Library](https://www.brightbox.com/docs/guides/cli/image-library/).
+Make a note of the image id (in the format img-xxxxx) and specify it as an argument to `build-cluster`.

 ## Build a Flynn Cluster